 Status: South Africa is known for preserving animal and plant genetic resources, although there are concerns regarding scarce gene pools.
 Dairy farming operates primarily in intensive and closed environments, but the industry is conscious of the importance of conserving bordering wetlands and ecosystems as the stewardship programme and the implementation of programmes to enhance soil microbial and fauna contents discussed above suggest.
+The Best Practice Guideline for determining and development of aquatic and wetland buffer zones for dairy farms, discussed above, should go a long way in assisting farmers to protect biodiversity next to waterways and wetlands.
 They also are, as elsewhere in the world, conscious of the narrowing of genetic diversity within dairy breeds resulting from semen use of international sires with exceptional breeding values.
 However, this is closely monitored and occasionally crossbreeding is implemented as a way out, usually with coinciding benefits to the immune system and longevity.
-In support, a programme has been implemented to incorporate genomic testing34 to identify superior South African sires which should be helpful.
+In support, a programme has been implemented to incorporate genomic testing to identify superior South African sires which should be helpful.

-Market development:
+Market development